Pronounced: kor-DEE ree-pahr

 Copyright © Nucleus Medical Media, Inc.

-This procedure is done on male infants born with:
+This procedure is done on boys born with:

 After surgery, the penis should function normally.